pranavlanka/ENCRYPTIX/README.md

 # ENCRYPTIX
-In this you will find completed codes for the tasks assigned to me
+In this you will find completed codes for the tasks assigned to complete the internship